Accused of burglary in Brazoria County, TX?

 In Texas, burglary is a serious criminal charge that can result in a lengthy prison sentence if you’re convicted of the crime.
 Burglary charges can stem from entering a person’s vehicle, building, or habitation without the permission of the owner.

-Although burglary is a serious criminal offense in Texas, Attorney Sandra J. Oballe is known for being an effective criminal-defense lawyer for our clients when the chips are down.
+Although burglary is a serious criminal offense in Texas, Attorney Sandra J. Oballe is known as an effective criminal defense lawyer.
+She comes through time and time again for our clients, even when the chips are down.

 The Law Office of Sandra J. Oballe has defended hundreds of Texans charged with felonies in Brazoria County, TX.
-If you need to discuss your situation with an experienced criminal defense lawyer, call us at 979-265-6800 or send us a message using our message form.
+If you need to discuss your situation with an experienced criminal defense lawyer, call the law office at 979-265-6800 or send a quick message using our message form.

 Burglary & Texas Law

 Understanding Burglary Charges

 In the State of Texas, laws related to burglary offenses are broad.
 A person can be charged with burglary if they enter a home or other building without the permission of the owner in an attempt to commit a felony, assault or theft.
 The same standard applies to attempting to conceal yourself inside of a building or breaking into someone’s car, truck, or other motored-vehicle.

 Burglary charges are always felony offenses in Texas unless the defendant is charged with the burgling of a coin-operated machine or a vehicle.
 In which case their crime will be classified as a Class A Misdemeanor offense.
 Even then, burglarizing a coin-operated machine or vehicle can be enhanced to a State Jail Felony or worse should the defendant be determined a habitual offender.

 If a person burgles a building, the offense will be classified as a State Jail Felony.
 If the burgled building was a home, the offense will be classified as a 2nd Degree Felony.